bmullan91/express-subdomain/README.md

 ----------
 ##Divide and Conquer

-The subdomains can also be chained, for example the we can achieve more fine grained control over the examples above.
+The subdomains can also be chained, for example the we can achieve the same result as above but with more fine grained control.

-    var router = express.Router(); //main api router var v1Routes = express.Router(); //assign .get .post etc methods..
+    var router = express.Router(); //main api router var v1Routes = express.Router();
-    var v2Routes = express.Router(); //same here..
+    var v2Routes = express.Router();

     //basic routing..
     router.get('/', function(req, res) {